-Quality government investment incentives in Georgia
+Quality government investment incentives in Georgia in 2023

 The Georgian government offers a range of incentives to foreign investors, including those in i) IT services ii) manufacturing and iii) real estate & hospitality.